bitrise-io/bitrise.io/README.md

 ## Contribution to Bitrise stack, tools & steps

-If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides. you can keep track of others' projects there as well.
+If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides.
+You can keep track of others' projects there as well.

 ### Request a tool to be pre-installed on a build machine